turingschool-examples/frontend-mod-1-prework/section3/README.md

 ## Part C Loops

-Define iteration - take from M0
+Sometimes, we want our program to perform an action a specific number of times.
+A loop is a way to only write the code for that action 1 time, but instruct our program to carry it out `n` times.

+Sometimes, we have a collection of data (like an array) and we want to perform an action on each item in that collection.
+In these instances, we need to iterate through each piece of data in our collection.

+Work through this section to build your understanding of how `for` loops can be used both with and without Arrays.

 ### For Loops

-Sometimes we have a collection of data (like an array) and we want to do something to each item in the collection.
-In these instances, we need to **iterate** or **loop** through each piece of data in our collection.

 📒Read pages 170-174 of the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.